 Nata Sarvabhouma's Rachita Ram Has A Wish; She Wants To Do THIS With Puneeth Rajkumar!

 Sandalwood actress Rachita Ram has a huge fan following.
-She's famously known as the 'Dimple Queen' of the Kannada industry and has acted alongside several top actors of Sandalwood such as, Darshan, Ganesh, Sudep, Yash, Ramesh Aravind, Djruva Sarja Duniya Vijay and Upendra.
+She's famously known as the 'Dimple Queen' of the Kannada industry and has acted alongside several top actors of Sandalwood such as, Darshan, Ganesh, Sudeep, Yash, Ramesh Aravind, Dhruva Sarja, Duniya Vijay and Upendra.
 And now, she'll be seen playing the female lead in Puneeth Rajkumar's forthcoming film Nata Sarvabhouma.
 While the horror-thriller is only three days away from its release, Rachita Ram has said that she wishes to do this with Puneeth Rajkumar!

 Though the actress has collaborated with the Power Star in their previous film Chakravyuha, she says her desire has not been fulfilled.
 For those of you who are wondering what it might be, here it is.
 So, the Dimple Queen wants to dance with Puneeth in a dance number.